Teyras/MT/text/chapters/110_analysis.md

 resources (e.g., memory or disk space), and that it will not bypass the restrictions on resource usage by communicating with the outside world (e.g., by reading results from other submissions or delegating work to network services).
-Also, some isolation technologies also provide accounting of resource usage, which are necessary for grading of submissions.
+Additionally, some isolation technologies also provide accounting of resource usage, which is necessary for grading of submissions.

-In this section, we survey existing isolation technologies, and select a handful whose effects on the stability of measurements will be examined.
-By intuition, any additional isolation layer adds overhead and therefore might introduce unpredictable components to the time measurements.
-However, the opposite might also be true -- especially when there are multiple measurements running in parallel, process isolation could help stabilize the results.
+In this section, we survey existing isolation technologies and select a handful whose effects on the stability of measurements will be examined.
+By intuition, any additional isolation layer adds overhead and therefore might make the time measurements less predictable.
+On the other hand, the opposite might also be true -- especially when there are multiple measurements running in parallel, process isolation could help stabilize the results.

 #### UNIX chroot